roismuslim77/ewallet_app/README.md

 # Wallet APP with laravel and GoLang
-Golang Architecture with DDD (Domain Data Driven) and integrate with Payment Gateway Midtrans
+Golang Architecture with DDD (Domain-Driven Design) and integrate with Payment Gateway Midtrans

 ## Project setup & RUN